-Here's a great strategy for working with unpleasant emotional sensations in the body from Phillip Moffitt, the teacher who introduced me to the challenges and benefits of a daily mindfulness practice nearly ten years ago.
+Here's a great strategy for working with unpleasant emotional sensations in the body from Phillip Moffitt, the teacher who introduced me to the challenges and benefits of a daily mindfulness practice [over fifteen years ago].
 He was the one who suggested I try a strategy for a couple of years to see if I noticed any impact.

 I attribute the consistency of my practice to this longitudinal experiment approach.
 His new book is titled Emotional Chaos to Clarity.
 You can read the introduction or explore some of his other work which is always full of practical wisdom.